-'An Abundance Of Caution': Across U.S., City Storefronts Boarded Up Ahead Of Election
+A Sign Of The Times: Across U.S., City Storefronts Boarded Up Ahead Of Election

 A lot of boarding up in Washington, DC ahead of the election pic.twitter.com/tWyrq8EnQu— Larry Madowo (@LarryMadowo) November 1, 2020

-The District's guidance for businesses did not recommend boarding up for the election, and city authorities said they were not aware not aware of any credible threats of violence as of late last week.
+The District of Columbia's guidance for businesses did not recommend boarding up for the election, and city authorities said they were not aware of any credible threats of violence as of late last week.

 "While we intend to remain open where possible, out of an abundance of caution the windows of select stores in key cities will be boarded in anticipation of potential election related activity," luxury retailer Tiffany said in a statement to NPR.

-A spokesperson for Macy's said the windows on the Herald Square store in New York City "were previously scheduled to be dark this week in set-up for our annual holiday displays.
+A spokesperson for Macy's said the windows on the Herald Square store in New York City "were previously scheduled to be dark this week in setup for our annual holiday displays.
 Out of an abundance of caution, we are implementing additional security measures at several of our stores."

 A representative of Target also cited an abundance of caution.
 "We are taking precautionary steps to ensure the safety of our stores," she said.
 "This may [include] boarding in some locations."

-Walmart last week temporarily pulled guns and ammunition off display shelves, prompting speculation the retailer was also heeding possible fallout from the election.
+Walmart last week temporarily pulled guns and ammunition off display shelves, prompting speculation that the retailer was also heeding possible fallout from the election.
 But the retailer reversed its decision and brought firearms back to sales floors on Friday.